 In response, we have updated our safeguarding procedures, are embedding reflective practice into team routines, revisiting our supervision model for frontline roles and continuing to ensure that staff members have access to the support they might need.
 Staff learning has been undertaken on safeguarding across the organisation.
-A further learning programme on dementia and neurodiversity is scheduled for the end of July 2025 and this training is also seeking to reduce the risk through enhanced understanding and awareness amongst staff when using our systems, processes and policies.
+A further learning programme on dementia and neurodiversity training was undertaken in July and August 2025 which sought to reduce the risk through enhanced understanding and awareness amongst staff when using our systems, processes and policies.